cyippiy/aA/algorithm.md

 * What is the runtime of merge sort?
     * O(nlog(n))
 * What are the steps for Counting Sort?
 What is the time complexity?
+    * have a count array to store the count of each unique object
+    * modify the count array so that each index stores the sum of previous count.
+    * look through array again,check index of the number, compare to count array for the array value, decrease by one.
 * What are the constraints of a Binary Search Tree?
     *
 * What is the big O lookup time for a value in a binary search tree?